Florida man who requested ballot for dead wife: ‘I feel like I haven’t done anything wrong’

 Manatee County Elections Supervisor Michael Bennett didn’t send a ballot; instead, he sent deputies.

-“Is he being used as a cautionary tale to warn others?”
-WFLA Investigative Reporter Mahsa Saeidi.
+“Is he being used as a cautionary tale to warn others?” asked WFLA Investigative Reporter Mahsa Saeidi.

-“If there’s nothing else that comes out of this conversation,” Bennett said. “… to warn other people.”
+“If there’s nothing else that comes out of this conversation,” said Bennett, “… to warn other people.”

 With Election Day around the corner, Bennett said his office is processing up to 500 vote-by-mail request applications a day.
 Approximately, half of the voters are already properly signed up.
 Bennett puts the blame directly on outside voting groups.

-“My staff is working overtime,” Bennett said. “…trying to solve all of these and trying to get back to people and let them know, hey, you’re already registered.”
+“My staff is working overtime,” said Bennett, “…trying to solve all of these and trying to get back to people and let them know, hey, you’re already registered.”

 Florida is a major battleground state and across our 67 counties, these groups are sending vote-by-mail request applications to voters.